-David too accepted the scientist’s belief that science can explain everything.
+David too accepted the scientist’s belief that exclusively empirical science can explain everything.
 He dismissed other approaches to knowledge as ignorant superstition.
 He rejected as quackery my quest for deeper knowledge about the origins and purpose of life.

 When we first found out in the year 2002 – 50 years after the fact – that Kirby hadn’t died of a sudden heart attack (as we grew up believing), that he died from a self-inflicted gunshot wound to the back of the head, my younger sister Annie was instantly reminded of a haunting poem by Edward Arlington Robinson.

 We people on the pavement looked at him:

 He was a gentleman from sole to crown,